As forex markets turn choppy, demand for M&A-related hedging revives

-HONG KONG Some hedging products that were used only sparsely for years are making a comeback now, driven by a surge in cross-border mergers and acquisitions to a record at a time of heightened currency volatility, bankers say.
+HONG KONG, Oct 14 Some hedging products that were used only sparsely for years are making a comeback now, driven by a surge in cross-border mergers and acquisitions to a record at a time of heightened currency volatility, bankers say.

 Products such as Deal-Contingent Forwards (DCFs) have become popular with M&A participants because they provide insurance against big currency-related losses if a deal gets stuck or unravels.